 In Table 10, per-person, per-night spending is examined by household income.
-Those who reported earning an annual income over \$150,000 spent more than any other income level at \$127.04 per-person, per-night.
-Those who earned between \$100,000 and \$150,000 a year consistently spent the second most in total expenditures per person, per night.
-Intuitively, this is to be expected as higher income groups should have the greatest amount of disposable income.
-Also as expected, those with the least amount of presumed disposable income, \$60,000 or less in household income, spent the least in all categories.
-More specifically, respondents with household incomes of \$40,000 or less only spent approximately \$48.35 per-person, per-night.
+For the fall quarter, visitors who reported yearly earnings greater than \$150,000 a year spent the most in total expenditures per person, per night.
+Intuitively, this would fit a general expectation of groups reporting the comparatively highest incomes as having a greater amount of disposable income.
+Also as expected, those with the least amount of presumed disposable income, with \$60,000 or less in household income, reported overall lower levels of spending on accommodations and overall spending.